kinojms/obsidian-notes/CSOPESY/IX. Page Concepts.md

 - they'll add dual channel memory—two tables to be solved at the same time

 ![[Pasted image 20250802081957.png]]
-- since there's no arrival time, all processes are a
+- since there's no arrival time, all processes are already in the **ready** queue
+- Sir Mantua keeps track of changes per millisecond